 If your spouse isn’t originally Canadian, he or she will have to wait at least a year (and in some cases, over two years) to acquire permanent residency.

-Let’s say you married your spouse, but he or she is still living abroad.
+Let’s say you married your spouse, but he or she is still living abroad, called overseas spousal sponsorship.
 It could take at least a year to process his or her application for permanent residency.
 That wait time also depends on his or her country of residence.
 Is your groom or bride living in Pakistan?
 It will take 26 months to process his or her application.

 What if your spouse is already in Canada?
+This is called inland spousal sponsorship.
 He or she might as well be living in Pakistan.
 It still takes 26 months to process a permanent residency application for someone in that situation (known as inland spousal sponsorship).

 According to the Toronto Star, as of June 2016, there were 48,500 people living outside of Canada waiting for spousal sponsorship of their permanent residency.
 An additional 34,000 people living in Canada were in the same boat.